PrEP and sexually transmitted infections

 More testing, especially of asymptomatic STIs, will at least temporarily inflate the number of diagnoses.
 So it is important to establish the extent to which the rises in STI diagnoses are rises in incidence: are we finding more STIs primarily because we are testing more often for them?

-In gay men especially, part of this increase may have been due to the demand for testing brought on by PrEP: central London clinics had been offering medical support for people buying PrEP online since spring 2016 and saw the first significant decline in HIV incidence that year.
+In gay men especially, part of the long-term increase may be due to the demand for testing brought on by PrEP.
+Central London clinics began offering medical support for people buying PrEP online in spring 2016 and saw the first significant decline in HIV incidence that year.
 The IMPACT demonstration study, which began in October 2017, would in itself be expected to increase the number of HIV and STI tests performed by gay men by an additional 20 to 25% if all its participants test quarterly and had not done with the same frequency before.

 A PrEP demonstration project in New York City found evidence that increased testing rates were contributing to at least some of the rise in STI diagnoses in gay men on PrEP.
 In this study, from 68 to 83% of the STIs diagnosed were asymptomatic, and the researchers estimated that 24% of STIs would have been missed even if participants had screened for STIs every six months, as US guidelines recommend, instead of every three months as in the study.

-In other words, an increase in testing, and especially frequency of testing, often diagnose STIs that would simply have remained undiagnosed before, especially as chlamydia and gonorrhoea infections are often self-limiting.
+In other words, an increase in testing, and especially frequency of testing, often diagnoses STIs that would simply have remained undiagnosed before, especially as chlamydia and gonorrhoea infections are often self-limiting.

-While confirming, therefore, that some of the rises in STI incidence seen in Victoria state’s PrEP users were real, it also confirms that most of the rises in incidence were caused by more testing and more diagnosis.
+While confirming, therefore, that some of the rises in STI incidence seen in Victoria’s PrEP users were real, it also confirms that most of the rises were caused by more testing.

 Might frequent testing and treatment reduce STIs?